brian-liu-24/scikit-learn2/doc/modules/classes.rst

-The following estimators have built-in variable selection fitting procedures, but any estimator using a L1 or elastic-net penalty also performs variable selection: typically :class:`~linear_model.SGDRegressor` or :class:`~sklearn.linear_model.SGDClassifier` with an appropriate penalty.
+The following estimators have built-in variable selection fitting procedures, but any estimator using a L1 or elastic-net penalty also performs variable selection: typically :class:`~linear_model.SGDRegressor` or :class:`~sklearn1.linear_model.SGDClassifier` with an appropriate penalty.

 .. autosummary::
    :toctree: generated/